cojen/Boxtin/README.md

 ## Object methods

 The common `hashCode`, `equals`, and `toString` methods cannot be denied, even when done so explicitly.
-Access cannot be denied with a caller-side check, because a cast to `Object` will circumvent it.
-A target-side check might work, but it's still very odd to deny access to these common methods.